the-red-feather/thesis/P1/thesis-context-definition.md

     - vpl: Insight, Overview, UI

 > [Stelios]: bigger fact: I like these things more than your problem statement.
-This is a nicer problem statement for
+This is a nicer problem statement Than the one you use right now.
+The current problem statement is more of a Motivation than an actual problem

 <div class="page"><br>